When Can an Attorney Decline a Client?

 What happens when a loved one needs urgent surgery or medical care after an accident?
-This post care process is a situation attorneys often negotiate for their wounded clients.
+This post-care process is a situation that injury attorneys often negotiate for their wounded clients.
 However, there are increasing numbers of attorneys who won't take on certain clients.
 Usually, it's over the amount of money their potential claim is worth.
 It's left many injury and accident victims in a precarious position.

 ProPublica published a report on the matter recently.
 The costs of a case hamstring many personal injury attorneys.
 In many situations, attorneys work on contingency-- they don't take a cent unless their clients recover.
 Often lawyers work with or hire experts who determine the cause of the error or accident.
 Factor in court costs and time, it's understandable why some attorneys are picky about the types of clients they take on.

 This problem is very much the case with public harm issues.
 Often patients harmed during their hospital stay are without legal help.
 For many attorneys, the cost of such a suit is not worth the smaller dividend at the end.
 An Emory study came to similar conclusions.

 The vast majority of accident victims are often boxed out due to this system.
 They've been wronged-- and usually, attorneys agree with that assessment.
 Still, for all extents and purposes, they get no protection in the legal system.
 This lack of help is disproportionately an issue for older people.
 So this leaves them unable to recover from their injuries and trauma entirely.
 For older patients at higher risk of such situations, attorneys often pass on their cases.